 The Hertfordshire Cohort Study (HCS) and Hertfordshire Ageing Study (HAS)

-The HALCyon project is using two cohorts assembled by the Medical Research Council Epidemiology Resource Centre, University of Southampton: the Hertfordshire Cohort Study and the Hertfordshire Ageing Study.
+The HALCyon programme uses two cohorts assembled by the Medical Research Council Lifecourse Epidemiology Unit at the University of Southampton: the Hertfordshire Cohort Study and the Hertfordshire Ageing Study.

 A determined midwife sets the scene for significant breakthroughs…

 In the early twentieth century there was widespread concern about the physical deterioration of the British people.
 In 1911, Ethel Margaret Burnside (Hertfordshire’s first “chief health visitor and lady inspector of midwives”) assembled a team of midwives and nurses charged with improving the health of children in Hertfordshire.

 A midwife attended women during childbirth and recorded the birth weight of their offspring on a card.
 A health visitor subsequently went to each baby’s home throughout its infancy and recorded its illnesses and vaccinations, development and method of infant feeding and weaning; the baby was then weighed again at one year of age.
 This information was transcribed into ledgers at the Hertfordshire county office (Figure 1).
 The ledgers cover all births in Hertfordshire from 1911 until the NHS was formed in 1948.